soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 ## Managing alerts

-After alerts have been generated and displayed on the **View alerts** page in the Security &amp; Compliance Center, you can triage, investigate, and resolve them.
+After alerts have been generated and displayed on the **View alerts** page in the security and compliance center, you can triage, investigate, and resolve them.
 Here are some tasks you can perform to manage alerts.

 - **Assign a status to alerts** - You can assign one of the following statuses to alerts: **Active** (the default value), **Investigating**, **Resolved**, or **Dismissed**.
 Then, you can filter on this setting to display alerts with the same status setting.
 This status setting can help track the process of managing alerts.